Gulshan1357/nexus-game-engine/Nexus/src/Components/README.md

 # Components

-They store data.
+Components store data and define the properties of entities in the game.

 ## Contains

+1. **Transform Component**
-1. **Transform Component**: Stores position, Scale and Rotation
+   - Stores position, scale, and rotation.

-2. **RigidBody Component**: Stores information like velocity, acceleration, mass and bUsePhysics.
-If bUsePhysics is false then we are directly integrating acceleration to increment velocity but if bUsePhysics is true then we are using the forces to change the acceleration.
+2. **RigidBody Component**
+   - Stores information such as velocity, acceleration, mass, and `bUsePhysics`.
+   - If `bUsePhysics` is `false`, acceleration is directly integrated to increment velocity.
+   - If `bUsePhysics` is `true`, forces are used to calculate acceleration.

+3. **Sprite Component**
+   - Stores:
+     - Location of the sprite.
-3. **Sprite Component**: Should store location of sprite, zIndex (higher index entities will be rendered on top of lower indexed entities) and frame (frame to render when not animating).
+     - `zIndex` (higher index entities are rendered on top of lower indexed entities).
+     - `frame` (the frame to render when not animating).

+4. **ColliderType Component**
+   - Informs the collision system of the collider's shape.
+Possible values: `Box`, `Circle`, and `Polygon`.
-4. **ColliderType Component**: A component which tells Collision system the shape of collider.
-Possible values are Box, Circle and Polygon.
-Always add this component along with the shape collider component.
+   - Always add this component along with a shape collider component.
-   - **Box Collider Component**: Stores width, height and Offset for Box Collider
+     - **Box Collider Component**: Stores width, height, and offset for box colliders.
-   - **Circle Collider Component**: Stores radius and Offset for Circle Collider
+     - **Circle Collider Component**: Stores radius and offset for circle colliders.
-   - **Polygon Collider Component**: Stores lis of vertices and Offset for Polygon Collider
+     - **Polygon Collider Component**: Stores a list of vertices and offset for polygon colliders.

-5. **UI Text Component**: A component to store UI text info like text string, position, color and font type.
+5. **UI Text Component**
+   - Stores UI text information such as:
+     - Text string.
+     - Position.
+     - Color.
+     - Font type.

-6. **Animation Component**: A component to store info like:
+6. **Animation Component**
+   - Stores animation-related data:
-   - \*bIsActive\*\*: Animation system will only play this if this is true
+     - **`bIsActive`**: The animation system only plays this if `true`.
-   - _animationLength_: Number of frames on the animation
+     - **`animationLength`**: Number of frames in the animation.
-   - _bIsLooping_: Is the animation looping, if not then the animation system will switch the bIsActive to false after the current frame reaches the end of animation
+     - **`bIsLooping`**: Determines if the animation loops.
+If `false`, the animation system sets `bIsActive` to `false` when the animation ends.
-   - _animationFramesRow_: A single sprite usually contains multiple animation, this value represents which animation is currently active.
+     - **`animationFramesRow`**: Indicates the active animation in a sprite containing multiple animations.
-   - _playFromBeginning_: If the animation was stopped before it reaches the end, then if it is re-activated, should the animation start from beginning or continue from where it was before.
+     - **`playFromBeginning`**: If an animation is stopped before completion, this determines whether it starts from the beginning or resumes where it left off when reactivated.

-7. **Input Component**: This component store information for player input.
-It store information like which player this is (Input::PlayerID playerId) and what should be the input values like upVelocity, rightVelocity, downVelocity and leftVelocity.
+7. **Input Component**
+   - Stores player input information, such as:
+     - Player identifier (`Input::PlayerID playerId`).
+     - Input values, e.g., `upVelocity`, `rightVelocity`, `downVelocity`, and `leftVelocity`.

+---

-## Additional info regarding RigidBody
+## Additional Information Regarding RigidBody

-Beside RigidBody Component all the other components are struct.
-RigidBody is a class because it end up needing a bit more functionality.
-Like Unity3D game engine, I wanted the capability to add forces direclty from rigidbody like `rigidbody.AddForce(weight)`.
-So I made turned it to a class.
-And I created a wrapper to call `PhysicsEngine::AddForce(*this, force)` function Also, it made sense to store all the unapplied forces in rigidbody.
+Most components are implemented as structs, but the `RigidBody` component is implemented as a class due to its additional functionality.

+Like in Unity3D, the `RigidBody` class provides capabilities such as:
+- Adding forces directly using methods like `rigidbody.AddForce(weight)` and `rigidBody.AddTorque()`.
+- Wrapping functionality to call `PhysicsEngine::AddForce(*this, force)` internally.
+- Storing unapplied forces directly within the `RigidBody` class.